PubMatic/OpenWrap/README.md

   ![Auction Logic](https://raw.githubusercontent.com/PubMatic/OpenWrap/master/images/AuctionLogic.png)

-  As of current release, we are not capturing post-timeout bids as depicted in above diagram.
+  ***Note***: As of current release, we are not capturing post-timeout bids as depicted in above diagram.
 We will support the same in subsequent release.

 # DFP Setup and Line Item creation